NicolasReyes/IBIO4490/01-Linux/Readme.md

 1. What is the ``grep``command?

-- ''grep'' command (``global regular expression and print``), is used to look for inside of the directories the lines that match a pattern.
+- ''grep'' command (``global regular expression and print``), is used to look for inside of the directories, lines that match a pattern.
 By default, the command prints the lines found in the standard output, that means, it can be seemed directly on the screen.

 The basic syntax is: ``$grep "pattern" [Filename]``